ceterumnet/alpaca-web/NOTES.md

 - [x] Write unit tests for stores:
 - [ ] Write unit tests for panels
 - [ ] Write e2e tests...
-- [ ] Open question: I have a buggy behavior in the cover calibrator.
-I would like to reveal this through a test that attempts to open the cover and demonstrate that it isn't working correctly.

 ## Features

-- [ ] Telescope Panel is missing a lot of indicators of status such as "At Home" / "Parked" / Slewing / Tracking.
+- [x] Telescope Panel is missing a lot of indicators of status such as "At Home" / "Parked" / Slewing / Tracking.
 Some of these are combined with the inputs, but it isn't a great UX
 - [ ] Wire settings up
-- [ ] Create logging system for user
+- [x] Create logging system for user
 - [ ] Filterwheel Panel should have concept of moving while switching filters

 ## Bugs